GS-220 History of AdvertisingCredits: 3

 GS-377 A Comparative Study of Women in the WorldCredits: 3

-A comparative study of the political, cultural, social, and economic status of women in the United States, Western Europe, Russia, Japan, Israel, and Third World nations.
+A comparative study of the political, cultural, social, and economic statuses of women in the United States, Western Europe, Russia, Japan, Israel, and Third-World nations.
 Also listed as PS-377.
+Prerequisites: GS-225 or SO-225

 GS-399 Independent Study in Gender StudiesCredits: 3